TrellixVulnTeam/swahilipython_SCMU/Doc/library/importlib.rst

 .. versionadded:: 3.7

-This module leverages Python's import system to provide access to *resources* within *packages*.
-If you can import a package, you can access resources within that package.
+This module leverages Python's agiza system to provide access to *resources* within *packages*.
+If you can agiza a package, you can access resources within that package.
 Resources can be opened or read, in either binary or text mode.